moorepants/learn-multibody-dynamics/loads.rst

 Law`_, i.e. that forces and torques act equal and opposite.
 Take for example a torque from a motor that causes a pinned lever :math:`B` to rotate relative to the ground :math:`N` shown in :numref:`fig-force-equal-opposite`.
-The motor torque occurs between the ground and the lever (or more precisely the stator and the rotor which are fixed to the ground and the lever).
-A sign convention must be chosen for the equal and opposite torque.
+The motor torque can be modeled to occur between the stator and the rotor.
+We've arbitrarily selected the sign convention shown, i.e. a positive value of torque applies a positive torque to :math:`B` and a negative torque to :math:`N` if the torque is parallel to :math:`\hat{n}_z=\hat{b}_z`.

 .. _fig-force-equal-opposite:
 .. figure:: figures/force-equal-opposite.svg